Mansi-sengar/pbel_project/README.md

 # pbel_project
-create a autoai model using watson studio
+create an autoai model using watson studio